Skip to Content

 William Penn University is accredited by the Higher Learning Commission (HLC).

 Nursing majors are eligible for a variety of health care jobs upon receiving their BSN degree from William Penn University.
 Possibilities include professional staff nursing and leadership roles.
 The graduate will also be prepared to progress in their career through pursuit of advanced nursing degrees.
+Search thousands of entry level jobs, externships and scholarship opportunities on CampusRN.

 Scholarships and institutional grants are available for nurses.
 Please contact the Nursing Department for more information at 641-673-1298 or grimv@wmpenn.edu.